-This time a year ago I was peeing a pooping in and hole, had my own little house chamber pot cleverly disguised as a plastic bucket, and regularly took baths by using a few liters of water and pouring said water over my head with a cup.
+This time a year ago I was peeing and pooping in a hole.
+I had my own little house chamber pot cleverly disguised as a plastic bucket.
+And I regularly took baths by using a few liters of water and pouring water over my head with a cup.
 It was the Peace Corps and I was in rural Rwanda.
 Indoor plumbing was a pipe dream (see what I did there), and I now know the limits of cleanliness.

 Now I am back in the US, living the indoor plumbing and refrigerated air (or mechanically warmed air) dream.
 Except when it comes to remodels.
-There were a few things I hated about my little house on the prairie when I moved in and the bathroom was definitely one of them (poor design, inefficient flow, things not working properly, ect).
+There were a few things I hated about my little house on the prairie when I moved in.
+The bathroom was definitely one of them (poor design, inefficient flow, things not working properly, ect).
 I spruced it up with some paint, new fixtures, and such and called it a day.
 But I still hated that bathroom.

-As with every remodel ever, things don’t go exactly according to plan and on Tuesday instead of installing floors and a new toilet, backerboard for tile and new sheetrock had to go up.
-I’m usually more of a do-it-yourself kind of individual, but I knew that for this project, I’d need extra muscles and with extra muscles comes working in someone’s timeframe–which I do not like.
+As with every remodel ever, things don’t go exactly according to plan.
+On Tuesday instead of installing floors and a new toilet, backerboard for tile and new sheetrock had to go up.
+I’m usually more of a do-it-yourself kind of individual.
+But I knew that for this project, I’d need extra muscles and with extra muscles comes working in someone’s timeframe–which I do not like.
 I’m more likely to be tiling at 10pm that 10am, but others don’t necessarily appreciate my ‘time management’ skills and so it leads to the conundrum of work cycles.

-Seeing as we are having unusually hot weather for October (it is still 80 degrees at 10:30pm) and I live on the prairie with way fewer neighbors than in Rwanda, this evening was a flashback to my previous life.
-I washed dishes with my roof water (I also put them in the dishwasher to sanitize when water comes back on), and I had a nice little sun-warmed bucket bath.
+We are having unusually hot weather for October (it is still 80 degrees at 10:30pm).
+I live on the prairie with way fewer neighbors than in Rwanda.
+This evening was a flashback to my previous life.
+I washed dishes with my roof water.
+I also put them in the dishwasher to sanitize when water comes back on.
+And I had a nice little sun-warmed bucket bath.
 At home.
 In the United States.
 Not while camping.
 And you know what, it was (mostly) enjoyable.
 My ‘important parts’ and hair are both squeaky clean.
 And as per usual, I am always amazed at how much filth comes off in the scrubbing.
 (I shouldn’t be amazed though.
 It’s 95+ degrees, and I’ve been cutting boards and sanding drywall.
 And wearing sandals.)

 It’s rare that I miss Rwanda.
 I miss some of the people I met, but not the hardships of daily life.
-Here going without water for three days is a minor inconvenience because I know that I can hop into my car, go to the store, buy some and be done with it.
+Here going without water for three days is a minor inconvenience.
+I know that I can hop into my car, go to the store, buy some and be done with it.
 Or stay at a friend’s house.
 Or go to the gym and use the pool (I also did ‘chlorine bathing’ in Rwanda).
-Or get a hotel room.
+I could also get a hotel room.
 Most of those were options in Rwanda as well; they were just cost-prohibitive on a Peace Corps’ Volunteers budget.
-Not having water in Rwanda meant instead of not having clean dishes or clean clothes, it meant risking dehydration, catching one of the above mentioned bacterial infections, or possibly dying.
-It meant walking further to the next community tap to fill up a jerrycan (btw a full jerrycan of 20L of water weighs about 45#).
+Not having water in Rwanda meant risking dehydration, catching one of the above mentioned bacterial infections, or possibly dying.
+It meant walking further to fill up a jerry can.
+Btw a full jerrycan of 20L of water weighs about 45#.
 Life without water in Rwanda was so much harder.